dubYdub/Nowhere-EN/Script-map-1.md

 **Clue four**

-“It seems I forgot something”
+It seems I forgot something

-”My friends......“
+My friends......

-"My family......"
+My family......

 **Ending**

-“Are they crying around me?”
+Are they crying around me?

-"But why"
+But why

-"I thought they do not care me, at all......"
+I thought they do not care me, at all......